 Vision test.
 You’ll read the letters on a standard eye chart from 20 feet away.
 If your vision is 20/20, you can see from 20 feet what a normal eye can see from 20 feet.
 If your vision is 20/80, you must be 20 feet away to see what a normal eye sees from 80 feet away.

 Refraction.
 The doctor will swing that big lens machine (it’s called a phoropter) in front of your face.
-You’ll look through it and tell him which lens choice helps you see the best.
-That’s how he figures out your prescription.
+You’ll look through it and tell them which lens choice helps you see the best.
+That’s how they figure out your prescription.

 Sometimes, the doctor looks at your eye through a handheld device called a retinoscope.
-He may also use handheld lenses.
-Then he’ll offer you different choices in lenses through the phoropter to refine the fix until you can see the vision chart clearly.
-After he measures both eyes, he’ll give you a prescription for glasses or contacts.
+They may also use handheld lenses.
+Then they’ll offer you different choices in lenses through the phoropter to refine the fix until you can see the vision chart clearly.
+After they measure both eyes, they’ll give you a prescription for glasses or contacts.

 Keratometry.
 This machine measures the bend in the center of your cornea.
 It determines the steepest and the flattest curves.
 The measurements tell your doctor about the shape of your cornea and how well it can focus.
 The doctor also uses the keratometer to fit contact lenses and to check your cornea after eye surgery.

 Corneal topography.
 This advanced technology provides the most detailed information about your cornea’s shape.
 The doctor will tell you to look at something specific.
 Meanwhile, the device collects thousands of tiny measurements.
 A computer then builds a color map of your cornea from the data.
-Your doctor will refer to it if he plans surgery for astigmatism or cataracts.
-He might use it to fit your contacts.
+Your doctor will refer to it if they plan surgery for astigmatism or cataracts.
+They might use it to fit your contacts.
 It can also help diagnose keratoconus, a disease that causes large amounts of astigmatism.

 How Is Astigmatism Treated?